Employment laws in Ireland

 It was announced in Budget 2024 that Parent’s leave will be extended by 2 weeks to 9 weeks from August 2024.

 The Sick Leave Act 2022 commenced on 1 January 2023.
-It gives employees the right to paid sick leave for up to 3 days per year in 2023.
-The rate of payment for statutory sick leave is 70% of normal wages, up to a maximum €110 per day.
+Employees have a legal right to paid sick leave for up to 5 days per year in 2024 (increased from 3 days in 2023).
+The rate of payment for statutory sick leave is 70% of normal wages, up to a maximum of €110 per day.

 Domestic violence leave: